How Different Generations Prefer Customer Service

 This generation came of age just as common courtesy in America was taking a hit.
 So although they’ll appreciate it, X’ers do not place the same high premium on it as the older three generations do.
 GenX is a no-nonsense, get-me-from-point-a-to-point-b-as-efficiently-as-possible generation.
 And that’s the operative word when selling to, and serving, this generation of customers: efficiency.

 As kids, they enjoyed significant purchasing power, thanks to dear ol’ Mom and Dad.
 So they’re marketing-savvy.
 Where GenX is our computer generation, Mils are our Tech Generation.
 They’ve grown up dominated by technology, and we’re finding there is extreme good and extreme bad to that.

 They also usually trust online, although they’ve now seen the down side of placing their entire lives on MySpace and Facebook.
 And speaking of Facebook, they’ve moved on.
 In my training seminars, I routinely ask Millennial audience members if, one year from now, they feel their generation will be spending more time on Facebook, less or about the same.
 Overwhelmingly, they answer much less.

 Marketers and salespeople must be careful to not invade online spaces that Millennials want to keep pitch-free.
 Which sites?
 By the time I typed them here, their answer would have changed.

 Good customer service to this generation is an app.
 A close relationship with a salesperson is texting.

 But this is also an outgoing, people-friendly generation.
-Where X’ers are a little more solitary, Mils are very much group-think, we-think, us-think.
+Where X’ers are a little more solitary, Millennials are very much group-think, we-think, us-think.
 And they love their parents and include them in their big decisions.
 Want to sell to a Millennial?
 Then involve their friends and parents.